How to Pay for College Tuition: Top 6 Ways

 With the growing cost of college tuition, it’s become increasingly more difficult for students to pursue higher education.
-But don’t lose heart—while crowdfunding is one great option for financing your education, there are plenty of other ways to pay for college in case you fall short of your fundraising goal.
-Read on to learn how to pay for college without taking on major student debt.
+But don’t lose heart—while crowdfunding is one great option for raising money for school, there are plenty of other ways of paying college fees in case you fall short of your fundraising goal.
+Read on to learn how to pay for college.

 It’s difficult to pay for college without the necessary funds to cover tuition.
 Financial aid is one of the well-known options available to anyone whose family doesn’t have the means to financially support them through school.
-FAFSA (the Free Application for Federal Student Aid and it is offered by the US government.
-It allows a student to apply for aid by filling out details about his or her family’s background; this includes total household income, savings, and any assets they happen to own.
+FAFSA stands for Free Application for Federal Student Aid and it is offered by the US government.
+It allows a student to apply for aid by filling out details about his or her family’s background.
+This includes total household income, savings, and any assets they happen to own.
 Depending on these factors, the student may qualify for a variety of financial aid ranging from federal and state to school and private sources.

 Tip: If your parents have divorced or separated, only list the parent who claims you as a dependent.
 This way, the total household income stated on your application will be lower, and your chances of receiving a greater subsidy will be higher.

 Scholarships are the closest to free money for college you can get.
 If you don’t qualify for financial aid, don’t get discouraged.
-A common misconception is that all scholarships are merit-based; in reality, you don’t need to be at the top of your class in order to be eligible for what’s out there.
+A common misconception is that all scholarships are merit-based.
+In reality, you don’t need to be at the top of your class in order to be eligible for what’s out there.
 Lots of scholarships are centered on need, location, talent, and even heritage.
 Most high school seniors qualify for roughly 50-100 scholarships, which they may not even know about.

 Tip: Chances are you’ll qualify for more state scholarships than national ones.
-Look at local organizations and institutions or check with your guidance counselor about how to go to college for free even if you don’t have a stellar performance to back you, and what’s available in your area.
+Look at local organizations and institutions or talk with your guidance counselor about how to go to college for free even if you don’t have a stellar performance to back you, and what’s available in your area.
 You can also research online.

 State grants are also worth applying to, especially if you want to maximize your chance of receiving a full aid package.
-While grants on the state level can be more competitive (they usually require that you have a minimum GPA), there tends to be a greater pool of aid available to those who apply on a local scale.
+While grants on the state level can be more competitive (they usually require that you have a minimum GPA), there tends to be a greater pool of financial aid money for school available to those who apply on a local scale.
 Reach out to your state grant agency to learn more.

 Tip: State grants typically require that you fill out an additional form to FAFSA, so make sure you do your research about how to apply so you can access the right grants.
-For example, in order to complete the process to apply for a Cal Grant you’d need to fill out the CADAA.
+For example, in order to complete the process to apply for a Cal Grant you’d need to fill out the California Dream Act Application.